BSidesSF/bsidessf.github.io/_pages/privacy.md

 # Disclosure

-BSidesSF will not sell, trade, or otherwise disclose your Personal Information to third parties except when necessary to fulfill your conference registration and participation or when compelled to by a valid and legal court order.
+BSidesSF will not sell, trade, or otherwise disclose your Personal Information to third parties except when necessary to fulfill your conference registration and participation, store order, when compelled to by applicable laws and regulations or a valid and legal court order (such as a subpoena, search warrant, or other lawful request for information we receive), or to otherwise protect our rights.
 If we are going to release your Personal Information, our policy is to provide you with notice unless we are prohibited from doing so by law or court order (including orders under 18 U.S.C. § 2705(b)).

+# Changes

+We may update this privacy policy from time to time in order to reflect, for example, changes to our practices or for other operational, legal, or regulatory reasons.

+# Contact Us

+For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e-mail at info[@]bsidessf.org or by mail using the details provided below:

+  548 Market Street PMB 22241, San Francisco, CA, 94104, United States